Grading every Premier League team's 2024/25 season

 Premier League football 2024/25

-With the Premier League campaign nearing its climax, Ladbrokes assesses every team's season so far, giving grades based on expectations and performance.
+With the Premier League campaign completed, Ladbrokes assesses every team's season so far, giving grades based on expectations and performance.

-From the league leaders to the teams staring relegation in the face, every side came into the season with their own individual aims, and while some clubs have exceeded even their own expectations, others have fallen very, very short.
+From the champions to the teams hoping for nothing but survival, every side came into the season with their own individual aims, and while some clubs have exceeded even their own expectations, others have fallen very, very short.

 New Ladbrokes Offer